-Task Coordination of NRAs for the approval of the terms and conditions or methodologies developed by TSOs, NEMOs or third entities pursuant to the adopted Network Codes and Guidelines Legal basis To be established pursuant to the Network Codes and Guidelines.
+Task Coordination of NRAs for the approval of the terms and conditions or methodologies developed by TSOs, NEMOs or third entities pursuant to the adopted Network Codes and Guidelines

+Legal basis To be established pursuant to the Network Codes and Guidelines.
 Overview (status) The Network Codes and Guidelines will establish numerous obligations for TSOs, NEMOs or third entities to develop proposals for terms and conditions or methodologies, which need to be approved either by all NRAs or a group of NRAs.
 These approval procedures need to be coordinated.
 The Agency can also be requested to provide an Opinion on the terms and conditions pursuant to Article 9(9) of the CACM GL.
 Objectives and Outputs The Agency will provide a frame for the coordination of NRAs and will strive to facilitate the reaching of the agreement among the involved NRAs on whether to approve, reject or require amendments to the proposed terms and conditions or methodologies.
 Performance indicators and targets NRAs' agreement reached within the deadlines foreseen in the Network Codes and Guidelines.
-Timely delivery of the ACER's opinion (if requested by the EC). (deadlines) Timely delivery of the ACEI's opinion (in requested by the EC).
-Staff 0.8 FTE Risks The agreement might not be reached among all involved NRAs.
+Timely delivery of the ACER's opinion (if requested by the EC). (deadlines) Staff 0.8 FTE Risks The agreement might not be reached among all involved NRAs.

 Task Decision in case NRAs are unable to reach an agreement on terms and conditions or methodologies to be approved pursuant to the adopted Network Codes and Guidelines Legal basis To be established pursuant to the Network Codes and Guidelines.
 Overview (status) The Network Codes and Guidelines will establish numerous obligations for TSOs, NEMOs or third entities to develop proposals for terms and conditions or methodologies, which need to be approved either by all NRAs or a group of NRAs.
 When NRAs failed to reach an agreement and to issue decisions within six months, the Agency shall decide on those terms and conditions or methodologies.
 Objectives and Outputs The decision of the Agency on the terms and conditions or methodologies for which no consensus agreement has been found among the involved NRAs.
-Performance indicators and targets (deadlines) Timely delivery of the Agency's Decision (i.e. within six months after the deadline by which the NRAs should have reached an agreement and issued decisions).
+Performance indicators and Timely delivery of the Agency's Decision (i.e. within six months after the deadline by which the NRAs should have reached an targets (deadlines) agreement and issued decisions).
+Staff 0.4 FTE Risks There is a risk that a majority will not be found within the Board of Regulators.